Benchmark indices open firm

 Can this collective — a for-profit company owned entirely by growers — become the Amul for fruits and ...

-The benchmark indices, the BSE Sensex and the NSE Nifty, opened Tuesday's session on a firm note.
+The benchmark indices, the BSE Sensex and the NSE Nifty, opened Friday's session in positive territory.

 Get more of your favourite news delivered to your inbox